Skip to main content

 The primary class of compounds used in GHST are Growth Hormone Releasing Hormones (GHRHs) and Growth Hormone Releasing Peptides (GHRPs).
 GHRHs, such as Sermorelin and CJC-1295, act on the pituitary gland to stimulate the release of growth hormone.
 They essentially provide the “go” signal that prompts the pituitary to secrete its stored growth hormone.
 CJC-1295, specifically, is often combined with Ipamorelin to create a synergistic effect, extending the duration of growth hormone release.

 GHRPs, including Ipamorelin, Hexarelin, and MK-677 (Ibutamoren), operate through a different pathway.
 They mimic the action of ghrelin, a hormone produced in the stomach, which also stimulates growth hormone release.
 GHRPs work by activating the ghrelin receptor in the pituitary and hypothalamus, leading to a more robust and sustained release of growth hormone.
-Ipamorelin is particularly valued for its selectivity, promoting without significantly increasing cortisol or prolactin levels, which can be undesirable side effects with other secretagogues.
+Ipamorelin is particularly valued for its selectivity, promoting growth hormone release without significantly increasing cortisol or prolactin levels, which can be undesirable side effects with other secretagogues.

 Growth Hormone Secretagogue Therapy utilizes peptides like Sermorelin and Ipamorelin to stimulate the body’s own growth hormone production.

 The selection of a specific peptide or combination of peptides depends on individual health goals and the desired physiological outcome.
-For instance, some individuals may prioritize improved sleep quality and recovery, while others may focus on changes or enhanced tissue repair.
+For instance, some individuals may prioritize improved sleep quality and recovery, while others may focus on body composition changes or enhanced tissue repair.
 Each peptide possesses a unique pharmacokinetic profile and receptor affinity, influencing its therapeutic application.

 Protocols for Growth Hormone Peptide Therapy